 How to make sugar-free buttercream

-I based this recipe on my ermine buttercream and used sugar-free store-bought pudding mix instead of making pudding from scratch.
+I based this recipe on ermine buttercream and used sugar-free store-bought pudding mix instead of making pudding from scratch.

 I kept the flavor classic with vanilla, but you can get creative with your sugar-free frosting and use whatever flavor pudding you like.

-If dietary restrictions have kept you on the sidelines from taking classes like Bluprint instructor Erica O’Brien’s Better Buttercream, then this is the recipe for you!
+If dietary restrictions have kept you on the sidelines from taking classes like Erica O’Brien’s Better Buttercream, then this is the recipe for you!
 This sugar-free buttercream goes on smooth and pipes like a dream, just like a classic meringue-based buttercream.

 Sugar-free buttercream recipe